Texas state supported living centers: Denton State Supported Living Center

 Denton State Supported Living Center, located in southeastern Denton 4 mi south of Downtown Denton and 30 mi north of Downtown Dallas, houses approximately 490 residents, many of whom are medically fragile and require constant medical care.
 Most have severe to profound intellectual and developmental disabilities and over half navigate the campus with wheelchairs or power chairs.
 The Denton State School employs about 1,500 staff and has a budget in excess of $44 million annually.

 The campus has a central kitchen, 30-bed infirmary, canteen, cemetery, dental clinic, beauty shop, swimming pool, sheltered workshops, and central laundry.
 It also features one guest house and one guest apartment for visiting family members.

-The Denton Chamber of Commerce learned in the late 1950s that the state was planning to build a mental retardation facility in the Dallas–Fort Worth metroplex.
+The Denton Chamber of Commerce learned in the late 1950s that the state was planning to build a intellectual disability facility in the Dallas–Fort Worth metroplex.
 Citizens donated money for the purchase of 200 acre of land, and the land was donated to the state with the stipulation that it be used to provide services for people with mental intellectual challenges.

 The Denton State School was established in 1960 by the legislature, and opened in July of that year.
 By the end of the year it was housing 1,700 residents.